cdisselkoen/llvm-ir/README.md

 when appropriate.

 Note that some data structures differ slightly depending on your choice of LLVM version.
-The docs.rs documentation is generated with the `llvm-12` feature; for other LLVM versions, you can get appropriate documentation with `cargo doc --features=llvm-<x> --open` where `<x>` is the LLVM version you're using.
+The docs.rs documentation is generated with the `llvm-10` feature; for other LLVM versions, you can get appropriate documentation with `cargo doc --features=llvm-<x> --open` where `<x>` is the LLVM version you're using.

 ## Compatibility
 Starting with `llvm-ir` 0.7.0, LLVM versions are selected by a Cargo feature flag.
 This means that a single crate version can be used for any supported LLVM version.
-Currently, the supported LLVM versions are `llvm-8`, `llvm-9`, `llvm-10`, `llvm-11`, and `llvm-12`.
+The latest crates.io release (0.8.0) supports LLVM versions `llvm-8`, `llvm-9`, `llvm-10`, `llvm-11`, and `llvm-12`, while the Git version you're looking at also supports `llvm-13`.

 `llvm-ir` works on stable Rust, and requires Rust 1.45+.